IAmMoltony/libmtnlog/README.md

 ## Platform compatibility

-The library has been tested and works on POSIX environments (Linux, Mac, BSD, ...) and on Windows.
+The library was tested on the following platforms:

+- Linux
+- Windows
+- Nintendo DS

+However, it should work with other POSIX-compatible OSes.

 On Windows, `libmtnlog` uses the Windows API for colored output.
 On other platforms it uses ANSI escape sequences.